Uberspace/lab/source/guide_dendrite.rst

 .. code-block:: console

-  uberspace web backend set /_matrix --http --port 8008
+  [isabell@stardust dendrite]$ uberspace web backend set /_matrix --http --port 8008 Set backend for /_matrix to port 8008; please make sure something is listening!
+  You can always check the status of your backend using "uberspace web backend list".

 Please adjust the port ``8008`` if you want to run Dendrite on a different port.